dolthub/dolt/integration-tests/data-dump-loading-tests/README.md

 ```

 We are using MySQL Sakila Database dump file with few modifications (commented out some parts that are not supported yet) to fit Dolt.
 These commented out parts can be found with 'UNSUPPORTED SYNTAX' in search bar in 'sakila_dump.sql' file.
+The stored functions and
+procedures from the original database is not present in the dump file.
+Only one procedure is added to fit and test Dolt procedure
+functionality.

 -- Sakila Sample Database Data
 -- Version 1.2